Effective communication is a valuable skill in the workplace, and listening properly is the most important part of effective communication.

 - Switch off the cell phone.

-Excessive Attachment to Personal Beliefs and Values
+Expecting Others to Share Your Personal Beliefs and Values

 Interrupting a conversation with improper body language or inappropriate words will have a negative impact in effective communication.
 Here’s some tips to help you avoid this barrier to effective listening: